Villiger 39 St Josephs University

 How to win my ballot:

 Win a link and impact that can outweigh your opponents' impact and WEIGH IT.
-Weighing is important to keep me from thinking that, for example, econ is more important than lives.
+Weighing is important to keep me from thinking that everything is a wash and vote off presumption.

 I will vote off any argument that is properly warranted and impacted.
 I am truth before tech in terms of evidence and arguments that cause offense to people, but I will evaluate tech first everywhere else.
 Other arguments I will be truth over tech about will be stated at the top of my paradigm every topic (those are arguments I hate with a passion and will likely never vote off of).